-\paragraph{Optimization as a stress test.} Type 6 reveals the starkest differences.
+Type 6 reveals the starkest differences.
 ChatGPT's performance plummets from 88\% to 52\% in Tamil, the largest drop in our evaluation.
 Claude also declines from 76\% to 68\% in Tamil.
 In contrast, DeepSeek performs nearly perfectly across all languages, and Gemini also holds steady.
 The radar plots in Figure~\ref{fig:radar} clearly show how ChatGPT's performance profile distorts when moving from English to Tamil, while other models maintain their shape.